-Daley Law Practice advises clients in all matters of Family Law such as property settlements, parenting matters and Binding Financial Agreements relating to married and de facto couples
+Daley Law advises clients in all matters of Family Law such as property settlements, parenting matters and Binding Financial Agreements relating to married and de facto couples including same-sex couples.

 We do not beat about the bush when it comes to your matter.
 If we are not able to resolve issues at an early stage with your spouse or partner, or the solicitor acting on their behalf, we advance the matter to a Court ordered mediation where, if the terms of the property settlement are settled at the mediation, makes for the speedy resolution of the matter and means less legal costs incurred by you.